urfolomeus/txi-jupyter-lab/README.md

 ## Running locally

+### With Docker

 ```
 docker compose up
 ```

 This will present you with a pair of URLs to get access to the Jupyter Lab.
 I've found that only the `127.0.0.1` version works for me.

+### With VS Code

+1. Ensure that you have the version of Python installed from the [.python-version](./.python-version) file
+2. Open the desired notebook file in VS Code
+3. When you first try to run a code block you will be prompted to install some things that VS Code needs to run the notebook

 ## What's in this lab?